 But all you’re doing is reading self help books and not making any money in fact you’re spending more money on self help books than you’re making in your MLM business.

 So is MLM worth it in 2021?
 Not anymore unless you’re an extrovert and you love people and you love the multi-level marketing products then go for it.
 But a lot of people are going to tell you no., if you can handle that, then go for it but if you’re like most people it’s way too much work you know I was busting my butt my first couple years in network marketing, and I like I said $2500 my first year, $3500 my second year, $5,000 my third year.
 And that was barely enough to cover the products, and if you calculated, all the time I put into the business I was losing money.

-So, click the link under this article if you want to learn how to do high ticket affiliate marketing, and we’ll see you on the other side of MLM in the new economy of 2023 and 2024.
+So, click the link under this article if you want to learn how to do high ticket affiliate marketing that really works, and we’ll see you on the other side of MLM in the new economy of 2023 and 2024.